yml-org/fe-component-library/packages/link/README.md

    - note the `?inline` at the end of the file path: if you don't add it, then vite will add the style to the head of the html.
 If you add it, the style is scoped into the component only
 2. the class extends a _TailwindElement_ rather than a LitElement

-A _TailwindElement_ extends a _LitElmement_ (see below) and adds the logic to integrate tailwind and your styles.
+A _TailwindElement_ extends a _LitElement_ (see below) and adds the logic to integrate tailwind and your styles.

 ## Get started